jecki/logicConverter/Parsing_the_Principia.md

 Please observe that the only data type that occurs in a syntax tree is a text-string.
 This does not mean that further types could be introduced if the syntax tree is transformed into some kind of "document object model".

-There are, of course, manyy other alternatives to representing tree structural serially in text-form.
-In the web-development world and for Javascript/TypedScript-based projects the (JSON)[https://www.json.org/json-en.html]-based [unist](https://github.com/syntax-tree/unist) might be a good alternative.
-However, they are a bit less (human-)readable than S-expressions, so we will stick to those.
+There are, of course, many other alternatives to representing tree-structures serially in text-form.
+In the web-development world and for JavaScript/TypedScript-based projects the (JSON)[https://www.json.org/json-en.html]-based [unist](https://github.com/syntax-tree/unist) might be a good alternative.
+However, they are a bit less (human-)readable than S-expressions, so we will stick to S-expressions.

 ### EBNF: A meta-language for formal notations